zarazaga/GeoWork/Walk_Make.md

 Another New Map can be made with the specific site data gathered from the Survey 123.

-## 1.7 Reserach analysis presentation in a Storymap
+## 1.7 Research analysis presentation in a Storymap
 Include the following:
 * photo tour with location map
 * photos of OB3 post-its and notes